Dallas Green, who managed Phillies to 1st title, dies at 82

 Green also was the GM and president of the Chicago Cubs and made a shrewd trade to get a young infielder from the Phillies, future great Ryne Sandberg.
 The deal helped turn a long-dormant franchise into a club that came within one win of reaching the 1984 World Series.

+''Dallas Green had an eye for talent.
+Our fans can credit him for acquiring and drafting several of the most accomplished players to wear a Cubs uniform, including Hall of Famers Andre Dawson, Greg Maddux and Ryne Sandberg, as well as All-Stars like Shawon Dunston, Mark Grace and Rick Sutcliffe,'' Cubs Chairman Tom Ricketts said in a statement.

+In 2006, the Phillies inducted Green into their Hall of Fame.
+He spent 46 years overall in the Phillies system and was an adviser to their last four managers, always known for his commanding presence and shock of white hair.

 Green was known for his rugged reputation and embraced it.
-Yet he was left in tears in 2011 when his granddaughter, Christina-Taylor Green, was shot and killed outside a grocery store in Tucson, Arizona, as she went to see U.S. Rep. Gabrielle Giffords.
+Yet he was left in tears in 2011 when his 9-year-old granddaughter, Christina-Taylor Green, was shot and killed outside a grocery store in Tucson, Arizona, as she went to see U.S. Rep. Gabrielle Giffords.
 Six people were killed in the mass shooting as Giffords met with constituents.

 ''I'm supposed to be a tough sucker, but I'm not very tough when it comes to this,'' Green said at the time.

+''I know when that happened with his granddaughter, the shooting, I know that that just tore him apart,'' he said. ''I saw him at a golf tournament for that, about a year and a half ago, and you could tell that just ate him alive.''

+''I don't know if he was sick, but maybe he's happier now,'' Francona said.

-Green is survived by his wife of 59 years, Sylvia; four children; and five grandchildren.
+Born and raised in Delaware, George Dallas Green is survived by his wife of 59 years, Sylvia; four children; and five grandchildren.